 As the academic year comes to a close I would like to reach out and share with you some of my reflections on your students.
 It is a consistent pleasure to have your students attend Tomer Devorah.
 I will specify.

-What's more, your students are "plugged in" and involved in the extracurricular "goings on" of the school.
+What's more, your students are "plugged in" and involved in the extracurricular "goings-on" of the school.
 They are active participants in school programming and always have something positive to contribute to the general atmosphere and environment.
-Again, I believe this is reflective of a unique focus of your school to impart the necessity to see beyond ones self.
-Your school seems to nurture and develop an internal confidence and charisma that allows the girls to be "active members of society."
-Needless to say how difficult that is today when all most kids are thinking about is themselves...You are building them to succeed emotionally and socially!
+Again, I believe this is reflective of a unique focus of your school to impart the necessity to see beyond one's self.
+Your school seems to nurture and develop internal confidence and charisma that allows the girls to be "active members of society."
+Needless to say, how difficult that is today when all most kids are thinking about is themselves...You are building them to succeed emotionally and socially!

 Your school philosophy really seems to live by it's tag line.
 "Midreshet Shalhevet- illuminating minds, warming hearts" and your students are the lucky beneficiaries of it!

 May you continue in your avodat hakodesh and may we be zoche to continue together to teach, and raise the future leaders of Klal Yisrael!